The owner of Mt. Coramba Apiculture, Glenn Locke, has had the beekeeping urge since the early 1980s as a 14-year-old teenager.

 Glenn has formal qualifications in beekeeping.
 He completed the Rear Queen Bees course in 2011 and the Honeybee Pests and Diseases course in 2012.
 He also has a Certificate IV in Training and Assessment.

-Glenn Locke has been a member of the Mid North Coast Amateur Beekeepers Association (affiliated with the NSW Amateur Beekeepers Association) since its inception.
+Glenn Locke has been a member of the Mid North Coast Amateur Beekeepers Association (which is affiliated with the NSW Amateur Beekeepers Association) since its inception.

 Contact us to ask how we can assist you.